Rosalía: Personal life

-She is of paternal Asturian and maternal Catalan heritage.
-Her paternal grandparents were of Galician and Andalusian origin.
-One of her great-grandfathers was Cuban.
-She is fluent in Catalan, Spanish and English.
+She is of paternal Galician and maternal Catalan heritage.
+Her paternal great-grandfather was Cuban of Galician origin.
+She speaks Catalan and Spanish natively.

 Relationships

 In 2016, Rosalía started dating Spanish rapper C. Tangana.
-They co-wrote eight of the eleven songs of Rosalía's sophomore album El Mal Querer and collaborated vocally twice.
+They co-wrote eight of the eleven songs of Rosalía's sophomore album El mal querer and twice collaborated vocally.
 They broke up in May 2018.
-Since then, the couple has referenced each other in songs, social media posts, interviews and music videos.
+Since then, they have referenced each other in songs, social media posts, interviews and music videos.
 In April 2020, Tangana told the press that there "exists a good friendship between the two".
+Rosalía unfollowed and blocked Tangana on social media in December 2020 after he spoke about her disparagingly in an interview.